AlexP20000/fablab.projet.PanneauLeds/webapp/API.md

   `/sched`

 - **URL Parameters**
-  `enable`: If set to `0` this functionality will be disabled.
-Otherwise it will be enabled.
+  `enable`: If set to `on` this functionality will be enabled.
+Otherwise it will be disabled.

   `offhour`: The hour at which the screen will turn off.